aleszu/covid-tweets/README.md

 # Covid-19 tweets

+A dashboard created by researchers at the Lazer Lab to explore the top links, domains and keywords extracted from 29 million tweets related to Covid-19 shared between January 1st and September 30th, 2020 by over half a million Americans for whom we have demographic information such as age, state of residence and political party registration.

 ## Authors

 These findings are the product of a collaboration at [Lazer Labs](https://lazerlab.net/) at the Network Science Institute, Northeastern University, Boston.